pivotal/docs-tap/scst-store/upgrading.md

 # Troubleshooting upgrading

 This topic describes upgrading issues and resolutions.

 ## <a id="deploy-does-not-exist"></a> Database deployment does not exist

-To prevent issues with the metadata store database, such as the ones described in this topic, as of Tap v1.1 and Metadata Store v 1.1, the database deployment is now a `StatefulSet`.
+To prevent issues with the metadata store database, such as the ones described in this topic, the database deployment is `StatefulSet` in

+* Tanzu Application Platform v1.1 and later
+* Metadata Store v1.1 and later

 If you have scripts searching for a `metadata-store-db` deployment, edit the scripts to instead search for `StatefulSet`.